UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Introduction

 \section{Introduction}

-Cued Speech (CS) is an advanced visual phonetic encoding system that utilizes specific hand shapes and positions to enhance lip reading, providing an accurate visual representation of all phonemes in spoken language \cite{cornett1967cued,liu2019pilot,leybaert2010cued}.
+Cued Speech (CS) is an visual phonetic encoding system that utilizes specific hand shapes and positions to enhance lip reading, providing an accurate visual representation of all phonemes in spoken language \cite{cornett1967cued,liu2019pilot,leybaert2010cued}.
 CS maintains a high level of consistency with spoken language in terms of phonemes and speech patterns, enabling hearing-impaired individuals to better integrate into speech-dominant social and educational environments \cite{cornett1967cued,leybaert2010cued,leybaert201019}.
-In Mandarin Chinese, CS employs 8 hand shapes and 5 positions to encode consonants and vowels, addressing challenges such as the phonemes with similar lip shapes \cite{liu2019pilot}, as illustrated in Figure \ref{fig:overview}(a).
+In Mandarin Chinese, CS employs 8 hand shapes and 5 positions to encode consonants and vowels (as illustrated in Figure \ref{fig:overview}(a)), addressing challenges such as the phonemes with similar lip shapes \cite{liu2019pilot}.